tai1nguyen/order-java/README.md

 - [X] add automated API documentation

 ## Running the App
 - Start the server with `./gradlew bootRun`.
-The application will be hosted at `http://localhost:8080/order-java/`
+    - The application will be hosted at `http://localhost:8080/order-java/`.
-- Run all tests with `./gradlew test`
+- Run all tests with `./gradlew test`.

 ## Tips
-### Documentation
+### Helpful Links
-- API documentation can be found at `http://localhost:8080/order-java/swagger-ui`
+- API documentation can be found at `http://localhost:8080/order-java/swagger-ui`.
+- The code coverage report can be found at `./build/reports/jacoco/test/html/index.html`.
+- The test results can be found at `./build/reports/tests/test/index.html`.

+**NOTE:** Both test and code coverage reports will be generated when `./gradlew test` or `./gradlew build` is executed.

 ### Setting up automated formatting in VSCode
 - In order to proceed the **[Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)** must be installed.